kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 ## Introduction

 Object detection and recogntion is a demanding application in the area of machine learning and computer vision.
 Object detection using 3D techniques have beneficial impacts to mitigate real-world applications such as robotics, self-driving cars, security and many more.
 There are several 3D object detection algorithms available to implement accurate object detection system to accomplish real-time delicate tasks.
 Nowadays, object detection using LiDAR point clouds or 3D representation of data has become neccesary to avoid imprecision in complex or unstructued scenes.
-This project is implemented to achive high accurate results in detecting objects using Graph Convolutional Neural Networks and 3D point clouds.
+This project is implemented to achive high accurate results in detecting objects using Graph Convolutional Neural Networks and 3D representation of data.

 ## Description

+This project is using a 3D object detection approach without the prerequisite for particular operating system or Graphics Processing Unit (GPU) in hand.
+As we know that 3D data offers well founded depth information to locate or detect any object accurately.
+These days, Point cloud representation is more favourable, as it can preserve the original depth information in 3D space without lossing any precious information.
+To add to it, point clouds representation is also convenient to be transformed to other file formats.
+A project is using a open-source Kaolin PyTorch framework to detect the objects accurately using 3D models.
+This framework is very approachable in loading and processing 3D datasets.
+In the project, a model is trained using ModelNet10 datasets including total 10 3D object categories to train high quality deep network.
+A model is traned using a graph convolutional network.
+A complete project is implemented by following total five stages including data loading, data pre-processing, training, evaluating and testing.

 #### Technologies